 Yield 12 cupcakes

-The perfect Red Velvet cupcake with lashings of cream cheese frosting, and a hidden surprise!
+The perfect Red Velvet heart cupcake with lashings of cream cheese frosting, and a hidden heart surprise inside!

 For the cupcakes